← Back to UPPS Overview

 Presentation of Information

-Disclosures shall be presented in a manner that enables consistent interpretation across stakeholders.
+Disclosures shall be presented in a manner that ensures clarity, consistency, and accessibility.

 Effective Date